Please note that this pertains to South African Labour Law and Best Practice requirements.

 Today we look at Unprotected or Prohibited Strikes.

 What exactly is an “Unprotected or Prohibited” Strike?
 Well, it’s really quite simple and literally means what it says – if the employees or the union have not followed the correct procedures or if they are striking over anything that is not “protected” (see previous articles on this subject), then the strike is not protected, which basically means that they are not protected, in any way from being dismissed (of course, as usual, there are procedures that would still need to be followed).

 Should the employees embark on an Unprotected or Prohibited Strike, the employer can go to the Labour Court for an urgent interdict to stop the employees from continuing the strike.

 If the employees continue to strike, the employer can start thinking about dismissal.
-Actually you don’t need to wait until you get an interdict, which they usually then ignore, but it is a good idea to wait as it puts the employer in a much stronger position should there be a question of ‘fair dismissal’.
+Actually, you don’t need to wait until you get an interdict, which employees usually just ignore, but it is a good idea to wait as it puts the employer in a much stronger position should there be a question of “fair dismissal”.

 To re-iterate, in terms of the dismissal, the employee still needs to follow the correct procedures, which would include: